World Economic Forum cancels 2021 annual meeting in Singapore

 The event, which attracts VIPs from the worlds of politics and business, has been held since 1971.

-It was originally shifted from the Swiss Alpine resort of Davos last December due to concerns about safeguarding the health of participants.
+It was shifted from the Swiss Alpine resort of Davos in December over concerns about safeguarding the health of participants.

+Separately, the Shangri-La Dialogue Asian security summit, which is to take place from June 4–5, plans to go ahead with the event.

+“IISS remains on track to convene the 19th Shangri-La Dialogue in person in Singapore in early June,” the organiser, the International Institute for Strategic Studies said in a statement.

 Singapore has in recent days imposed some of the tightest restrictions since it exited a lockdown last year to combat a spike in local COVID-19 infections.